ZoomImpulse/PDG_LocalisationCreator_GUI/README.md

 ### Usage

 1. **Run the application.**
-2. **Select Mod Type: Choose between "STNH" or "SWFR" using the radio buttons.**
-3. **Set Paths:**
+2. **Set Paths:**
    - **Input Path:** Select the directory containing your mod's JSON localisation files.
    - **Output Path:** Choose where the generated YML files and cleaned vanilla files will be saved.
    - **Vanilla Files Path:** Specify the root directory of the vanilla game's localisation files (e.g., `C:/Program Files (x86)/Steam/steamapps/common/Stellaris/localisation`).
-4. **Run:** Click the "ENGAGE" button.
+3. **Run:** Click the "ENGAGE" button.
-5. **Monitor Progress:** The status label and progress bar will update as the application processes files.
+4. **Monitor Progress:** The status label and progress bar will update as the application processes files.
 Detailed logs will be written to a logs directory within the application's executable path.

 ## Logging